ScaledInference/Amp-JS-SDK/README.md

 2. ​What if I want to keep using the same session across usage ?
   1. We support sessionTTL as one of the amp level options in order to specify the lifetime of a session.
-If it&#39;s not outdated, it will be resumed; otherwise, a new session will be created.
+If it's not outdated, it will be resumed; otherwise, a new session will be created.
 The session is still available if you refresh the page or navigate to another page as long as sessionTTL has not expired.

 3. What if I call bserve or decide without a name ?
-  1. If in debug mode, you will be notified with the error, otherwise, it will fail silently and the events won&#39;t be able to be sent to us.
+  1. If in debug mode, you will be notified with the error, otherwise, it will fail silently and the events won't be able to be sent to us.
 For decide, you will still get the candidate(s) back, but with default order.

 4. ​Will observe or decide affect my latency ?
   1. No. For bserve, we make it purely async.
 Both calls will fire and forget immediately.
 If you want to do some actions right after the bserve request being sent, then you can pass in a callback into bserve and it will be called after we hear back from the request.
 For decide, we will return the decision through the callback, which will be generated by our offline policies, and then report to our server.